Actor Dustin Hoffman And Director Brett Ratner Accused Of Sexual Misconduct

 The 80-year-old Hoffman, a two-time Oscar winner, apologized, saying "anything I might have done could have put her in an uncomfortable situation.
 I am sorry.
 It is not reflective of who I am."

 Separately, six women, including actress Olivia Munn, have accused Ratner of sexual misconduct, according to The Los Angeles Times.
-Munn wrote in an 2010 essay that when she was an aspiring actress visiting the set of After the Sunset, the director masturbated in front of her in his trailer.
+In a 2010 essay, Munn wrote that when she was an aspiring actress visiting the set of After the Sunset, the director masturbated in front of her in his trailer.
 She did not name Ratner in the essay.

 The Times writes: